 The Field Mission Dilemma: Choice and Access Reality Check

-On a Field Mission you are based in a remote location, a conflict zone, or insecure area.
+On a Field Mission, you are based in a remote location, a conflict zone, or insecure area.
 Access to open space is bound by security restrictions, and you are often confined to a compound.
 Your choices are limited too.
 You cannot choose where to live, what to eat, where to exercise, or who to socialize with.

 The Field Mission Dilemma – ‘Take it or Leave it?’

 The work we do when on assignment/tour/mission is often for a common good that is seen as much bigger than us.
 ‘Save the world’, ‘Feed the Hungry’, ‘Fuel for a Country’, ‘Protect Women and Children’.
 How can you argue that these are not causes well worth fighting for?
-For an outsider you are a lifesaver, a hero, an adventurer, and all the other beautiful titles that you – the insider – do not quite recognise.
+For an outsider, you are a lifesaver, a hero, an adventurer, and all the other beautiful titles that you – the insider – do not quite recognize.

 You get experiences you cannot always put into words, and it’s hard for those close to you to understand.
 The job satisfaction can be immediate and immense – yet draining, and overwhelming.

 You see things that no photo would ever do justice – and to explain it all when you ‘come out’, does not come easy.
-For the outsider the photos and stories sound ‘extra ordinary’ and you hear: ‘What a wonderful experience!’
+For the outsider, the photos and stories sound ‘extra ordinary’ and you hear: ‘What a wonderful experience!’
 To you the insider — to process it all, so it makes sense, takes the edge off ‘wonderful’.

 Take it? or..

 You choose to do this because of the work that you do.
 It is a way of work that is a way of life.
-No such thing as 9-5 work / life balance in the classical sense.
+No such thing as 9-5 work/life balance in the classical sense.
 You work with the UN, NGO, Oil company, or local service provider.
 You are in a career situation as an Organisation Official, Air crew, Transporter, Medical staff, Missionary, Security – on the front line of humanitarian emergencies, natural disaster, or natural resource extraction.
 You work in places where friends and family say OH! when they hear it.

-The employee, consultant, and contractor on the front line of these causes, are here based on choices made by themselves, or in fact made by others (reassignment).
+The employee, consultant, and contractor on the front line of these causes are here based on choices made by themselves, or in fact made by others (reassignment).
 The drive to ‘do good’ comes with being based in remote locations, living in temporary constructions – and exposed to the realities of civil strife, human suffering, war, harsh climatic conditions, medical bugs and – yes! all sorts of bugs.